 I moved to Columbus in 2007.
 I found the The Columbus Dulcimer Club in February 2013 listed on the website http://everythingdulcimer.com.
 I immediately felt at home and joined the club.

-I started the Clintonville Beginners Dulcimer Club because I had two friends with very little music background who wanted to learn to play the dulcimer.
+I started the Clintonville Beginners Dulcimer Club in February 2013 because I had two friends with very little music background who wanted to learn to play the dulcimer.
 I remembered how much fun Firelands Dulcimer Club was when it just began.
 We had about 20 members, half of them had no music background and learned to play by number.

 So click on the club links at the top, then come join us!